4d/docs/website/translated_docs/es/Tags/tags.md

 Esta sintaxis hace un bucle para cada elemento del array.
 The array current item is increased when each code portion is repeated.

-> This syntax cannot be used with two dimension arrays.
+> Esta sintaxis no se puede utilizar con arrays de dos dimensiones.
 In this case, it is better to combine a method with nested loops.

 The following code example: